Catalog Description:

 Biographies

-David P. Berners is Director of Algorithm Development of Universal Audio, Inc., a hardware and software manufacturer for the professional audio market.
+David P. Berners is Chief Scientist of Universal Audio, Inc., a GRAMMY Award-winning hardware and software manufacturer for the professional audio market.
 At UA, Dr. Berners leads research and development efforts in audio effects processing, including dynamic range compression, equalization, distortion and delay effects, and specializing in modeling of vintage analog equipment.
 He is also a consulting professor at CCRMA at Stanford University, where he teaches a graduate class in audio effects processing.
 Dr. Berners was previously with Aureal Semiconductor where he developed pitch shifting, harmonizing and other audio signal processing algorithms, and has held positions at the Lawrence Berkeley Laboratory, NASA Jet Propulsion Laboratory and Allied Signal.
 He received his Ph.D. from Stanford University, M.S. from Caltech, and his S.B. from MIT, all in electrical engineering.

-Jonathan S. Abel is Co-Founder and Chief Technology Officer of Universal Audio, Inc., a professional audio equipment manufacturer.
-He is also a consulting professor at CCRMA, the Center for Computer Research in Music and Acoustics at Stanford University, studying music and audio applications of signal processing.
-He was previously a researcher at NASA/Ames Research Center exploring topics in array processing, room acoustics and spatial hearing on a grant through the San Jose State University Foundation.
-Dr. Abel was also Chief Scientist at Crystal River Engineering, Inc., where he developed their positional audio technology, and was a lecturer in the Department of Electrical Engineering at Yale University.
-He holds Ph.D. and M.S. degrees from Stanford University and an S.B. from MIT, all in electrical engineering.
+Jonathan S. Abel is a consulting professor at the Center for Computer Research in Music and Acoustics (CCRMA) in the Music Department at Stanford University where his research interests include audio and music applications of signal and array processing, parameter estimation, and acoustics.
+From 1999 to 2007, Abel was a co-founder and chief technology officer of the GRAMMY Award-winning Universal Audio, Inc., Inc. He was a researcher at NASA/Ames Research Center, exploring topics in room acoustics and spatial hearing on a grant through the San Jose State University Foundation.
+Abel was also chief scientist of Crystal River Engineering, Inc., where he developed their positional audio technology, and a lecturer in the Department of Electrical Engineering at Yale University.
+As an industry consultant, Abel has worked with Apple, FDNY, LSI Logic, NRL, SAIC, Native Instruments and Sennheiser, on projects in professional audio, GPS, medical imaging, passive sonar and fire department resource allocation.
+He holds Ph.D. and M.S. degrees from Stanford University, and an S.B. from MIT, all in electrical engineering.
+Abel is a Fellow of the Audio Engineering Society.